Facts & Stats

 Grow your team in Poland with Remote

-Poland, like many other countries, treats self-employed contractors and full-time employees differently.
+Poland, like many other countries, treats self-employed individuals or contractors and full-time employees differently.
 Misclassification of contractors in Poland may lead to fines and penalties for the offending company.

 Employing in Poland

 Employees in Poland must receive a work medical examination prior to hire as well as a mandatory health and safety training session.
 Remote can handle both of these requirements for your team.
 Poland allows both fixed-term and indefinite employment contracts, as well as formal probationary periods, which are limited to three months.
 Employers should always use written employment agreements to ensure both company and employee know what to expect.